mtlynch/mtlynch.io/_posts/2019-02-01-1-year-solo-developer.md

 **Regularly reflect**

-I reflect on my progress weekly, monthly, and, as of this blog post, annually.
+I find it very easy to forget .
+In a given week or month, it's easy for me to forget what I've accomplished.
+And I'll get so far down into the rabbit hole of some task that I forget to question why I'm doing it or whether it's still worth doing.

+My way of combating these traps is to regularly reflect.
 To close out every work week, I write a shortform bulleted list of everything I accomplished that week.
 It's a nice way to close out the week, and I'm almost always surprised at how much I accomplished even in weeks I thought were slow.
 Every month, I post a retrospective on the Indie Hackers forums (e.g., Is It Keto [Month 3](https://www.indiehackers.com/forum/isitketo-returning-to-a-site-that-grew-without-me-0a0fe3ef52) and [Month 4](https://www.indiehackers.com/forum/isitketo-month-4-my-first-dollar-of-revenue-03e572f661)).
-It helps me take a step back and reassess my strategy at a high level and set goals for the next month.
-And starting with this post, every year I write a riveting blog post about my reflections on the year.
+And, starting with this post, every year I write a riveting blog post about my reflections on the year.

 **Set goals**

-Setting specific, objective goals for the month has helped keep me focused and is a check on my natural tendency to clean up code forever.
-If my goal is to reach $50 in revenue for the month, and I'm not there yet, then I know that I don't have time to clean up some ugly code that's bothering me because it won't help me achieve my goal.
+Setting specific, objective goals for the month has kept me focused.
+Before I decided to do this, I would just do what I thought was important, but it was very undirected.
+It was easy for me to waste time on something and then invent rationalizations for why I did it.

+If I set a specific goal like, "Achieve $50 in revenue for the month," it becomes easier to choose tasks because I can ask myself more straightforward questions: Will this task help me achieve that goal?
+Are there alternative ways I could spend my time that would achieve it more effectively?

 # Goals for year two

-I've been following another solo developer named Cory Zue.
-He's fun to watch because he's doing something very similar to what I want.
-His business is also.
-But something he did which I'll steal is setting yearly goals.

-My goals for 2019:
+Speaking of goals, I should set some for the current year.
+Here are my goals for year two of being a solo developer:

-* Earn $500/month in revenue from my businesses (averaged over the fourth quarter).
+* Earn $500/month in revenue from my businesses, collectively (averaged over the fourth quarter).
 * Present talks at three software conferences.
 * Publish 12 blog posts.
-* Gain comfort with a JavaScript framework (e.g., Vue, Angular, React).
+* Gain comfort with a JavaScript framework (e.g., [Vue](https://vuejs.org/), [Angular](https://angular.io/), [React](https://reactjs.org/)).